edmundhung/conform/docs/commands.md

 }
 ```

-**Conform** refers this pattern as a **command button**.
+**Conform** introduces this pattern as a **command button**.
 If you name the button with a prefix `conform/`, e.g. `conform/submit`, its name and value will be used to populate the type and intent of the submission instead of the form value.

 ```tsx
 import { useForm } from '@conform-to/react';